 - Subverted in Homestuck.
 Karkat thinks he's going to have to apologize to Vriska in order to get her to join the Red Team.
 When he finds out that Vriska's been kicked off the Blue Team, he instantly rescinds his apology, and apologizes to himself for even making it in the first place.

-- Played for laughs in Gunnerkrigg Court when Parley with full sunset blush slams the door... then re-emerges to take the flower Smitty tried to give her in the first place.
+- Played for Laughs in Gunnerkrigg Court when Parley with full sunset blush slams the door... then re-emerges to take the flower Smitty tried to give her in the first place.

-: ...and ...give ...me ...that!
-(SLAM again
+Parley: ...and ...give ...me ...that!
+(SLAM again)

-- In Code Monkeys: This is the result of the Snap Back of Dave and Jerry's quit(s).
-Dave being, well, a Jerk Ass, actually forces this to happen to both of them, while Jerry tries to avoid it on the off chance they aren't as successful as they hope.
+- In Code Monkeys, this is the result of the Snap Back of Dave and Jerry's quit(s).
+Dave being, well, a Jerkass, actually forces this to happen to both of them, while Jerry tries to avoid it on the off chance they aren't as successful as they hope.

-- A story in The Simpsons Comic had Krusty the Clown leaving town to star in a movie, giving the crowd at the airport a few choice words about Springfield.
+- A story in The Simpsons comic had Krusty the Clown leaving town to star in a movie, giving the crowd at the airport a few choice words about Springfield.
 The movie flops, and when he returns the crowd is more of a mob.

 - Subverted in South Park when Cartman finally pisses off his "friends" so badly that they end up ignoring him— making him think that he must be dead and stuck in Purgatory; and so he goes about trying to make amends for all the evil things he did, in order to get to Heaven.

 - Jem and the Holograms had too much of Eric's abuse while working on a movie they quit.
 Then they learn one of the foster girls at Starlight Foundation needed an expensive surgery to avoid becoming blind so they had no choice but to come back.
-Eric got Jerrica to agree to becoming his assistant as a condition to let Jem and the Holograms back.
+Eric got Jerrica to agree to become his assistant as a condition to let Jem and the Holograms back.